seeseexiong/liri-node-app/README.md

 1. After you successfully cloned the app, open terminal and navigate to the correct folder destination.
 In this case, it will be the `liri.js` file.

-2. To search for concerts information, enter this command on your terminal or command line:
+2. To search for concerts information, enter this command on your command line:
  `node liri.js concert-this "artist/band name here"` .
 ![](images/concert.png)

-3. To search for songs and its information, enter this command on your terminal or command line:
+3. To search for songs and its information, enter this command on your command line:
 `node liri.js spotify-this-song "song name here"` .
 ![](images/spotifySong.png)

-4. To search for movies, enter this command on your terminal or command line:
+4. To search for movies, enter this command on your command line:
 `node liri.js movie-this "movie name here"` .
 ![](images/searchMovie.png)